aloksh85/CarND-Advanced-Lane-Lines/README.md

  These mappings are based on US regulations that require a minimum lane width of 12 feet or 3.7 meters, and the dashed lane lines are 10 feet or 3 meters long each.

 ###Lane finding results on Test Images
  The method `main` runs all images in the test_images folder through the pipeline explained above.
 Results are shown below.
 The pipeline is able to detect the lane lines fairly well.
-All processed test images are also available in the _output\_images_ directory
+All processed test images are also available in the _output\_images_ directory.
  ![test image results](output_images/test_image_results.png)

 ###  Processing video using the pipeline
  The result of running the pipeline on the test video are available in the directory [test video directory](/test_video_output)
+ The pipeline performs well on the test video.
+The lane line estimation is fairly stable when the lighting conditions change and the radius of curvature estimates for both lane lines are similar.

+ The method `process_image` is used to run each frame of the video through the pipeline.
+I employed a few extra steps to make sure the lane line detection stays stable between frames and is robust to changes in lighting in images
+ 1. A list of base locations of both lane lines is maintained.
+In each frame, if the new base location found is within a small distance from mean of last 3 entries in the list, it is added to the list and computation continues.
+If the new base location found is farther than a set distance, it is replaced with the mean of last 3 entries in the list.
+This helps recover from bad base location detection in histogram stage
+ 2. The pipeline has a localized lane search option (implemented in `localLaneSearch`) - Once a good polynomial fit has been found, it is stored.
+In the next frame it is sed to to initialize search for candidate lane pixels.
+The fit is then updated using the relevant pixels found in the new frame and so on.

+### Processing Challenge Videos
+I tried processing the challenge videos with this pipeline.
+However due to challenging lighting conditions the thresholding stage does not produce a good binary image and hence the pipeline fails to initialize the lane lines properly.
+I have some idea that I would like to implement later :
+1. Have a metric to measure quality of threshold image produced for lane detection
+2. Have a metric to set thresholds dynamically
+3. Devise a way to dynamically change search parameters or reset searching